splunk-soar-connectors/safebrowsing/README.md

 # Safe Browsing

 Publisher: Splunk
-Connector Version: 2\.0\.4
+Connector Version: 2.0.5
 Product Vendor: Google
 Product Name: Safe Browsing
-Product Version Supported (regex): "\.\*"
+Product Version Supported (regex): ".\*"
-Minimum Product Version: 5\.1\.0
+Minimum Product Version: 5.1.0

-This app Integrate with Google Safe Browsing to execute reputation\-based actions
+This app Integrate with Google Safe Browsing to execute reputation-based actions

 ### Configuration Variables
 The below configuration variables are required for this Connector to operate.
 These variables are specified when configuring a Safe Browsing asset in SOAR.